Intertrade UK

 Intertrade UK is a public body to promote trade within the UK which was announced as part of the UK government package to restore devolution to Northern Ireland.

 It was created alongside the East–West Council as part of a DUP deal behind the 2024 Northern Ireland Executive formation.

-It has been chaired by Baroness Foster of Aghadrumsee since September 2024.
+It has been chaired by The Baroness Foster of Aghadrumsee since September 2024.

 The body will oversee the new Northern Ireland trade deal.
 This includes goods and services across the Irish Sea.

 Panel members

 Intertrade UK full panel members appointed on 28 February 2025 by Secretary of State for Northern Ireland Hilary Benn: